AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

         sudo gpasswd -a $USER docker

-1. Docker Compose will mount the logging volume for the RQD rendering server on the host operating system under `/tmp/rqd/logs`.
+1. Docker Compose mounts the logging volume for the RQD rendering server on the host operating system under `/tmp/rqd/logs`.
 To create the mount point with the required permissions, run the following command:

-    {{% alert title="Note" color="info"%}}If you skip this step, the mount point might incorrectly be owned by the root account.{{% /alert %}}
+    {{% alert title="Note" color="info"%}}If you skip this step, the root account of the host operating system might incorrectly own the mount point directory.{{% /alert %}}

         mkdir -p /tmp/rqd/logs